adamchainz/django-browser-reload/README.rst

                                       \     |     /
     Events View --------------------> Shared worker

-The template tag includes a listener script on each page.
+The middleware (or template tag) includes a listener script on each page.
 This listener script starts or connects to a |SharedWorker2|__, running a worker script.
 The worker script then connects to the events view in Django, using an |EventSource2|__ to receive server-sent events.